MatthewChiu/Neural_network_for_YCAC/README.md

-# Detecting metric types using a Neural network
+# Detecting metric types using DFT components fed into neural networks inputs

 Theory: Music often refers to "meters" such as 3/4, 4/4, 6/8, etc. But, within the same meters, there are stylistic rhythms that create a sense of style.
 For example, while sarabandes and courantes are dance styles in 3/4, they are distinctly different.
 I refer to these characteristic and recurring patterns as "metric types." <br> <br>